 If you join an organisation that provides childcare

-You may need to register with us if you become part of an Ofsted-registered organisation that provides childcare.
+We may need to check you if you become part of an Ofsted-registered organisation that provides childcare.

 |Companies set up solely or mainly to provide childcare||Everyone listed on Companies House as being legally responsible for the company|